Dolmen of Pedra Branca: Description

 The burial chamber's roof (in stone or wooden slabs) was supported in the middle by a large, 2.2 meter tall, quartzite pillar, which had the structural function of sharing the weight of the crypt's roof with the other supports.
 The main polygonal chamber, measuring 3.85 m x 3.4 m, reached by an entrance corridor, was covered by transverse slabs.
 A trapezoidal chamber on the left side was a separate compartment, measuring 3.5m x 1.5m.
 Apart from the quartzite pillar, other materials used were sandstone and limestone.
 In addition to skeletons, many funerary offerings have been discovered.
 The dolmen is situated high on a hill that visually dominates the surrounding Vale de Figueira area.

-The lower level of the tomb dates from 2500 BC in the late Neolithic and contains most of the funerary offerings, including an archer's armband, arrowheads, blades, beads, engraved schist plaques, idols, cups, and vases.
-The upper level from around 2000 BC in the late Chalcolithic, contains bell-shaped vases, among other artifacts.
+The lower level of the tomb dates from 2500 BC in the late Neolithic and contained most of the funerary offerings, including an archer's armband, arrowheads, blades, beads, engraved schist plaques, idols, cups, and vases.
+The upper level from around 2000 BC in the late Chalcolithic, contained bell-shaped vases, among other artifacts.
 Dates have been verified by carbon dating.